J. Jayalalithaa: Loss of power, 1996

 The Jayalalithaa-led AIADMK lost power in the 1996 elections, when it won 4 of the 168 seats that they contested.
-Jayalalithaa was herself defeated by the DMK candidate in Bargur constituency.
+Jayalalithaa was herself defeated by the DMK candidate E. G. Sugavanam in Bargur constituency.
 The outcome has been attributed to an anti-incumbency sentiment and several allegations of corruption and malfeasance against her and her ministers.
 The wedding event of her foster son Sudhakaran, who married a granddaughter of the Tamil film actor Shivaji Ganesan, was held on 7 September 1995 at Madras and was viewed on large screens by over 150,000 people.
 The event holds two Guinness World Records: one is for the most guests at a wedding and the other is for being the largest wedding banquet.
 Subsequently, in November 2011, Jayalalithaa told a special court than the entire ₹60 million expenses associated with the wedding were paid by the family of the bride.

-Her fortunes revived in the 1998 general election, as the AIADMK became a key component of then Indian Prime Minister Atal Bihari Vajpayee's 1998–99 government; her withdrawal of support toppled it and triggered another general election just a year later.